ddnexus/irt/README.markdown

-IRT provides a few commands that will use an external command of your system to copy the last lines to the clipboard: 'copy_lines' (or 'cl'), 'cnano', 'cvi', 'cedit' use that command aviding you the boring task to select the output from the terminal and copy it.
+IRT provides a few commands that will use an external command of your system to copy the last lines to the clipboard: 'copy_lines' (or 'cl'), 'cnano', 'cvi', 'cedit' use that command avoiding you the boring task to select the output from the terminal and copy it.

-It uses 'pbcopy' on MacOS (which should be already installed on any mac), 'xclip' on linux/unix (wihch you might need to install) and 'clip' on Windoze (which is not supported on all WinOS flavours).
+It uses 'pbcopy' on MacOS (which should be already installed on any mac), 'xclip' on linux/unix (which you might need to install) and 'clip' on Windoze (which is not supported on all WinOS flavours).

 You can however set the IRT.copy_to_clipboard_command to any command capable of piping